Loneydrozhat/GoFada/README.md

 A light web crawler/directory brute force scanner written in Golang

 ## Brief
 I have written this mainly as an exercise on Golang, yet it is a fully functional web crawler/directory brute force scanner to be used for mapping standard web applications.
-Its compiled version is only 5 MB large and it is fully text-based, so it might be useful in pivoting scenarios.
+It's only 5 MB large and fully text-based, so it might be useful in pivoting scenarios.
 I plan to enhance this tool in the future.

 ## Getting Started
 In order to compile GoFada you're supposed to have Go installed.
 Please refer to https://golang.org/doc/install for detail.
 Go packages may be installed using go get, e.g.